Table of Contents here.

 “Well, as my mother says, ‘You learn something new every day.’”

-“Back to my mother.
-I admire how hard she works to achieve and acquire what she wants,” he said.
+“My mother says the same thing,” he laughed.
 “She is ambitious, and I do not hold ambition against anyone.
 I can respect it.”

 “What else?”
 Charlize was now playing with his earlobe.

 “She is a creative supernova,” Hopper said.
 “Her ideas are never stale.
 Her ideas are always worth discussion.
 As a content provider, she is neither lazy nor has she ever jumped the shark.”

 “So far, you’re describing two-thirds of the women in my life,” she said.
 She started to flirt with his hair.
 Hopper did not react.

 “Well, she’s a mother.
 You will learn this in time, but every son fears his mother,” he said.
 “A father might beat the shit out of his son, but his mother can inflict wounds that will never heal.
 As a rule, I do not cross my mother.
 She is not warm and cozy.”

 “You have your own life and your own family, but you still allow your mother in.”

 “I have always and will always gravitate towards my mother,” he said.
 “Maybe it’s because we share a lot in common.
 Maybe it’s her life force.
 It certainly is not because I yearn to celebrate holidays or sentimental life events with her.
 But I cannot get away from my mother.
 I guess that I still want her approval.
 I want to be part of her life.
 I want to be important to my mother.”